 In the throes of this period, students became inspired by Nader Khalili’s superadobe earth dome designs they were exposed to as part of a sustainable building class, and began a project to build the farm’s own dome.
 In the summer of 2002, the first earth dome was constructed, built to be small enough to not require permitting from the City of Claremont.
 However, the Administration still had lingering safety concerns about the structure and fenced it off and bulldozed it on the first day of class in the Fall of 2002.
 In April 2003, the second earth dome project was started, with funding from Ronald Fleming ’63 and an allocation from the president of the college.
 Work began that summer and the second dome was completed almost a year later, due to the labor of volunteers and students in a sustainable building class under the guidance of Geordie Schuurman ’99, who had been involved in building the first dome and was one of the original farm founders in 1998.

 Today, the older portion of the Farm is known as the “West Farm” and the newer portion of the Farm is called the “East Farm.”
-Together, both spaces occupy only about 1.2 acres of land, but are host to over 200 fruit trees, many chickens, a few beehives, the campus composting system, the Earth Dome, a greenhouse, dozens of plots, and over 50 production-oriented crop rows
+Together, both spaces occupy only about 1.2 acres of land, but are host to over 200 fruit trees, several chickens, the campus composting system, the Earth Dome, a greenhouse, and over 50 production-oriented crop rows.

-For more info on the history of the Farm, please feel free to peruse the online Farm Archive established through the Claremont Colleges Library, or stop by and check out the history board across from the chalkboard on the West Side entrance.
+For more info on the history of the Farm, please feel free to peruse the online Farm Archive established through The Claremont Colleges Library, or stop by and check out the history board across from the chalkboard on the West Side entrance.
+Additionally, take the opportunity to explore this story map of the Wash developed by three Environmental Analysis seniors in 2017.

 With a history going back to the 1990s, the Farm now has a large network of alumni working in dozens of fields and disciplines across the country and the world.
 If you are a Farm alum (or a Claremont Colleges alum who supports the Farm), we’d love to have you join our alumni mailing list by contacting email@example.com.
 Various Farm alumni and their current work can be found below.
 If you’d like to be added or removed from this list, please contact the farm manager.